okpoEkpenyong/FACO-WORKS/README.md

 * Some codes (script and example notebook) that infer category from spectrogram
 * An image with the confusion matrix results for our final model
 * Pitch elevator and whole text for our submission
+* Folder remote_heartrate contains a demo web app that takes a video of a face and estimates heart rate.
+See its README file for details